kapoolay/Masters-in-Data-Analytics/Database Management/Relational/README.md

 📌 Project Overview

 EcoMart needed a scalable, organized way to manage a growing volume of product and sales data across multiple categories and regions.
-The existing data—structured as a flat CSV file with 100,000+ sales records—was difficult to analyze efficiently.
+The existing data-structured as a flat CSV file with 100,000+ sales records-was difficult to analyze efficiently.

 🧩 Solution